-888-894-3599 695 | Jerry Street, Ste 205 Box 7 | Castle Rock, CO 80104

-Temporary Alternative Duty Assignment

-Dear:

-We have received a Physician's Medical Status form/release from Dr.

-Dated which states that you are able to return to work with restrictions.
-A copy of the Medical Status From is attached to this letter.

-Dr.

-has released you to return to work with the following restrictions:

-We have a temporary position available for you that will accommodate the restrictions under which the physician has authorized you to return to work.
-The temporary position being offered to you will include (but is not limited to) the following duties:

-Be assured we will only assign tasks consistent with your physical abilities, knowledge, and skills and will provide training if necessary.

-Please be aware that failure to report to work could result in suspension or termination of benefits and may also be classified as job abandonment resulting in possible termination.
-Please let me know if you have any questions.

-Sincerely,

-Angela Swingley

-Risk Manager, City of Great Falls

-Fax 406 727-0005

-Please check the appropriate spot either accepting or refusing the assignment.
-Return this completed form to the Risk Manager immediately.
-Failure to return this form within 5 days may be construed as a refusal of the offered position.

-I ACCEPT the Temporary Alternate Duty position being offered to me.

-I REFUSE the Temporary Alternate Duty position being offered to me and acknowledge that my benefits could be suspended or denied due to noncompliance.

-Refusal may also be classified as job abandonment resulting in possible termination of employment.

-Enclosure: Temporary Alternative duty Assignment Letter, Physician's Work Status form/release
+Temporary Alternative Duty Assignment Date: Dear We have received a Physician's Medical Status form/release e from Dr Dated which states that you attached to this letter. ou are able to return to work with restrictions.
+A copy of the Medical Status From Dr has released you to return to work with the following restrictions: We have a temporary position available for you that will account to work.
+The temporary position being offered to you will in ommodate the restrictions under which the physician has authorized you to return clude (but is not limited to) the following duties: incerely, Angela Swingley Lisk Manager, City of Great Falls io6 455-8446 ax 406 727-0005 lease check the appropriate spot either accepting or refusing ailure to return this form within 5 days may be construed as a the assignment.
+Return this completed form to the Risk Manager immediately. a refusal of the offered position.
+I ACCEPT the Temporary Alternate Duty position being offe ered to me.
+I REFUSE the Temporary Alternate Duty position being offer noncompliance. red to me and acknowledge that my benefits could be suspended or denied due Refusal may also be classified as job abandonment resulting in n possible termination of employment. nployee Signature: Date: vision Head: Date: Date: closure: Temporary Alternative duty Assignment Letter, Phys